lithnet/access-manager-docs/help-and-support/quick-start/getting-started-with-windows-laps-for-azuread.md

-# Getting started with Windows LAPS for Azure Active Directory
+# Getting started with Windows LAPS for Microsoft Entra

 This quick-start guide will provide you with all the information you need to get up-and-running with using Lithnet Access Manager to access LAPS passwords created by the new Windows LAPS agent.